-NIST offers a multitude of opportunities for students to achieve a balanced approach to learning, both inside and outside the online classroom.
+NIST offers a multitude of opportunities for students to achieve a balanced approach to learning, both inside and outside the classroom activities.
+All activities are offered through different clubs.
 Our student services offerings range from student clubs, music, art, academic tutoring, and even internships in the workplace.
 These services will allow students to showcase their abilities while learning critical skills to carry on throughout their NIST tenure and beyond.

 At NIST, students have a number of different opportunities to explore their many interests and talents.
 Club time at all levels allows students to acquire and refine skills that they may not otherwise have the opportunity or time to do during curriculum studies.
 It also presents an opportunity for leadership development and a respite from academics, as clubs are not graded.

 - Develop school advocacy by spending time with students and teachers with similar interests